Understanding Underground Incentivized Review Services

 \subsection{Payment Restrictions}

-Buyers are advised not to pay using gift cards, and always make the full payment.
+Jennies are advised not to pay using gift cards, and always make the full payment using a different payment method.
 In addition, Amazon at times displays coupons using which buyers can get a discount on the product; buyers are cautioned not to use these either.
 The reason behind this is that the seller has designated a fixed number of coupons, and these are to attract other, genuine customers to buy the product.
-An agent (\textit{A4}) says:
+An agent (\textit{A7}) says:

-At this time, we do not know why sellers do not want buyers to use gift card.
-None of the agents we spoke to were aware of the reasoning behind the instruction.
-However, one reviewer (\textit{R11}) notes:
+Our hypothesis behind sellers not allowing the use of a gift card is that since a gift card works via a coupon code, it could be construed by Amazon as a discount offered by the seller.